BlinkDL/RWKV-LM/README.md

 ===

-**Please use https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v7/train_temp as RWKV-7 reference implementation**
+**Please use https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v7/train_temp as RWKV-7 reference implementation**.

+FLA RWKV-7 is NOT aligned with reference implementation yet, and you will get less performance.

 ===